(Page 1 of 3)

 Nursing homes misappropriated $1.5 billion from taxpayer-funded Medicare in 2009, says new HHS inspector general study

-Wealthy, highly profitable nursing homes in California and throughout the United States often cry poor, claiming that taxpayer-funded Medicare and Medicaid payments to facilities are not enough to ensure that they comply with staffing and quality-of-care laws.
+Wealthy, highly profitable nursing homes in California and throughout the United States often cry poor, claiming that taxpayer-funded Medicare and Medicaid payments to facilities are not enough to ensure that they comply with laws regarding staffing and quality of care.
 But a new study released this month by U.S. Department of Health and Human Services’ (HHS) Office of Inspector General (OIG) says that nursing homes ripped off $1.5 billion from U.S. taxpayers in just 2009 alone by submitting “inaccurate, medically unnecessary, and fraudulent claims” to Medicare.

 HHS inspector general’s report is part of larger study of nursing homes’ ongoing Medicare fraud and deficient care